FACT-Finder-Web-Components/documentation/markdown/1.x/en/ff-suggest.md

 ## Adding a suggest container

-You need to annotate an element with the `data-container="suggestType"` attribute for each suggest type configured in the FACT-Finder backend.
+You need to annotate an element with the `data-container="suggestType"` attribute for each suggest type configured in the FactFinder backend.

 The `ff-suggest` element hides the annotated container if no suggestions are found for this type.